 This course provides students with the theoretical foundations and laboratory demonstrations necessary to develop the psychomotor skills to perform intravenous therapy procedures for the administration of contrast media.
 The capability to recognize and participate in the care of patients with adverse reactions to intravascular contrast media is also covered.
 In addition, this course continues the discussion of ethics and law as they apply to the radiologic sciences.
-Two lecture hours and two laboratory hours per week.
+Hours: 52 lecture.
 Prerequisites: RDT 101 and RDT 102 with grades of "C" or better or permission of the department head.
-Corequisites: RDT 103 or permission of the department head.
+Corequisite: RDT 103 or permission of the department head.
+Course fee: \$40.
 Laboratory fee: \$20.
 Usually offered in the fall.